 What is inbound marketing?

-Inbound marketing is a new concept of dealing with customers and a methodology for acquiring and maintaining customers.
-It’s based on being helpful, human and customer oriented in all phases of the customer acquisition process, and includes techniques and channels based on Internet, like social media marketing, search engine optimization, email marketing and content marketing.
+Inbound marketing is a concept of dealing with customers and a methodology for acquiring and maintaining customers.
+It’s based on being helpful, human and customer-oriented in all phases of the customer acquisition process, and includes techniques and channels based on Internet, like social media marketing, search engine optimization, email marketing, and content marketing.

 The main difference with “outbond” marketing is that inbound marketing prioritizes connections and trust over response tactics.
 Using inbound marketing, brands create useful content that address real problems.
 This content attracts potential customers and starts creating a trust relationship with the brand.